wp-plugins/cms2cms-phpbb-to-bbpress-forum-converter/readme.txt

 * Install WordPress and make sure that both phpBB and WordPress websites are available online.
 * Have phpBB website FTP access details at hand (host, username, password).

+= Features of Automated Migration with CMS2CMS =

+* It takes less than 15 minutes for the conversion.
+* There is no need to have any coding skills as this tool has an intuitive wizard interface and automates the whole process of website migration.
+* It is possible to try a free Demo Migration and convert up to 100 pages with all the related items for free to the test site and see the service in progress.
+* 24/7 live support will answer all your questions and provide you with the needed help during and after the switch.

+For more details on how to convert b2evolution to WordPress, see here: http://www.cms2cms.com/supported-cms/phpbb-to-bb-press-migration/

 == Installation ==